AndrewConway/ConcreteSTV/README.md

 - **FederalPre2021** Federal Senate, my interpretation of the correct rules prior to the [2021 changes](federal/legislation/AssuranceOfSenateCountingAct2021.md).
 Formerly named **Federal**.
 - **FederalPost2021** Federal Senate, my interpretation of the correct rules for electronic counting after the [2021 changes](federal/legislation/AssuranceOfSenateCountingAct2021.md).
 - **FederalPost2021Manual** Federal Senate, my interpretation of the correct rules for manual counting after the [2021 changes](federal/legislation/AssuranceOfSenateCountingAct2021.md).
-- **AEC2013** Buggy rules used by AEC in 2013 and 2014 Federal Senate election (bug never came up in 2014)
+- **AEC2013** Buggy rules used by AEC in 2013 and 2014 Federal Senate elections (bug never came up in 2014)
 - **AEC2016** Buggy rules used by AEC in 2016 Federal Senate election
-- **AEC2019** Buggy rules used by AEC in 2019 and 2022 Federal Senate election
+- **AEC2019** Buggy rules used by AEC in 2019 and 2022 Federal Senate elections
 - **ACTPre2020** Rules used for ACT Legislative Assembly by ElectionsACT prior to 2020.
 - **ACT2020** Very buggy rules used by ElectionsACT in 2020
 - **ACT2021** Rules that should have been used by ElectionsACT in 2020 and were used for the 2021 recount.